masheharashid/aurora-qa-challenge/README.md

 - `faiss-cpu` - Vector similarity search
 - `dateparser` - Date parsing and normalization
 - `requests` - HTTP client for LLM API calls

+## Bonus Goals

+### Bonus 1: Design Notes

+When building this question-answering system, I evaluated two different architectural approaches before settling on the final design.
+Here are the two alternatives I considered.

+#### Approach 1: **Pure LLM-based System**

+I considered sending each question directly to an LLM (like GPT-4 or Claude) with the entire message dataset included in the context window.
+The reasons I considered this approach are that it would be the simplest to implement, as it was just API calls and no machine learning infrastructure.
+LLMs also excel in understanding natural language nuances, so they could handle complex, multi-part questions naturally.

+I didn't choose this approach for the following reasons:
+- **Cost concerns**: Sending 90+ messages in context for every query would be expensive at scale
+- **Latency issues**: Processing large contexts is slow (about 3-5+ seconds per query)
+- **Token limits**: Current dataset fits, but wouldn't scale beyond ~500-1000 messages

+#### Approach 2: **Fine-Tuned Question-Answering Model**

+I considered fine-tuning a model like BERT, RoBERTa, or T5 specifically on member message data to create a custom QA system.
+The reasons I considered this approach are that there were no external API dependencies, so there are cost savings in the long term.
+Also, it would provide the best possible accuracy for this specific domain due having complete control over the model.

+I didn't choose this approach for the following reasons:
+- **Time constraints**: Fine-tuning requires significant experimentation and iteration
+- **Maintenance burden**: Model needs retraining whenever message patterns change
+- **No training data**: Would need hundreds of labeled question-answer pairs